-1.0 WHAT IS CARDIOVASCULAR DISEASE?
+WHAT IS CARDIOVASCULAR DISEASE?

-Heart disease, also known as cardiovascular disease (CVD), is a general term for a variety of conditions that affect the heart and blood vessels.
+Heart disease, also known as Cardiovascular Disease (CVD), is a general term for a variety of conditions that affect the heart and blood vessels.
 It is a chronic disease that can lead to heart attack and even death.
 Heart disease is the second leading cause of death in Canada1 and the first worldwide.

-The most common form of heart disease is coronary artery disease, which results from atherosclerosis, also referred to as hardening (and narrowing) of the arteries.
+The most common form of heart disease is Coronary Artery Disease, which results from atherosclerosis, also referred to as the hardening (and narrowing) of the arteries.
 Coronary artery disease is the result of a combination of genetic and lifestyle factors.
 These are called risk factors.